Shugo Chara!: Anime

 A second year of episodes, under the title Shugo Chara!!
-Doki— (しゅごキャラ!!どきっ), began airing the week after the fifty-first episode, on October 4, 2008; previously, Anime News Network reported that it was scheduled for October 10, 2008 on AT-X. Two opening themes sung by Shugo Chara Egg! and another two by Guardians 4 have been used; the opening theme for the first twelve episodes is "Minna no Tamago" (みんなのたまご); the second is "Shugo Shugo!" (しゅごしゅご!), used in episodes sixty-five to episode seventy-six; and the third opening is "Omakase♪Guardian" (おまかせ♪がーデイアン), by Guardians 4.
+Doki— (しゅごキャラ!!どきっ), began airing the week after the fifty-first episode, on October 4, 2008; previously, Anime News Network reported that it was scheduled for October 10, 2008, on AT-X. Two opening themes sung by Shugo Chara Egg! and another two by Guardians 4 have been used; the opening theme for the first twelve episodes is "Minna no Tamago" (みんなのたまご); the second is "Shugo Shugo!" (しゅごしゅご!), used in episodes sixty-five to episode seventy-six; and the third opening is "Omakase♪Guardian" (おまかせ♪がーデイアン), by Guardians 4.
 The fourth and final opening is "School Days" sung by Guardians 4.
 The ending theme is "Rottara Rottara" (ロッタラ ロッタラ) by Buono!.
 A second ending theme, "Co-no-Mi-chi" (co·no·mi·chi), also by Buono!, took its place from episode 69 to 76.
 The third ending, "MY BOY", also sung by Buono!, started showing from episode 77 to 89.
 The fourth ending theme is called "Take it Easy!", also sung by Buono!, took its place from episode 90 and onwards.
 The opening theme for the Shugo Chara!!!
 Dokki Doki segment is "Watashi no Tamago" (My Egg) performed by Shugo Chara!
 Egg, while the opening for Shugo Chara!
 Party itself is "Party Time!" by Guardians 4.
 The first ending is "Bravo!
 Bravo!" performed by Buono!.

-Crunchyroll announced on November 19, 2008 that it will be streaming Shugo Chara! with English subtitles along with other anime series from TV Tokyo.
+Crunchyroll announced on November 19, 2008, that it would be streaming Shugo Chara! with English subtitles along with other anime series from TV Tokyo.

-On August 25, 2009, Anime News Network reported that a new series will premiere in Japan on October 3, 2009.
+On August 25, 2009, Anime News Network reported that a new series would premiere in Japan on October 3, 2009.
 This series is titled Shugo Chara Party! featuring anime and live-action segments and contains the anime Shugo Chara!!!
 Dokki Doki, the "power-up" of the Shugo Chara!!
 Doki— anime as its main segment and Shugo Chara Pucchi Puchi!, anime shorts starring Ran, Miki, Su, and Diamond.
 Director Kenji Yasuda continued to oversee both Shugo Chara!!!
 Dokki Doki and Shugo Chara Pucchi Puchi!.